 From the base of Mooney Falls, it’s another 2.5-ish miles to Beaver Falls.
 It is mostly flat but there are several water crossings along the way.

 Can I go to Beaver Falls without doing the hike to the bottom of Mooney Falls?

 Unfortunately no. You’ll have to make the descent to the bottom of Mooney Falls in order to hike down the canyon to Beaver Falls.

 How are the water crossings to Beaver Falls?

 There are several water crossings that you’ll need to do to get to Beaver Falls.
 The river bottom is filled with muck which is fine to do in bare feet but will feel pretty gross.
 You may want to invest in a pair of water shoes for your trek.

 Is it worth hiking out to Beaver Falls?

 Yes!
 We left early in the morning, took our time taking photos along the way, and had Beaver Falls all to ourselves before other people started arriving.
 The entire canyon is spectacularly beautiful and it would be a bummer to miss it!

-Any questions that we missed?
+Any questions that you still have about Havasu Falls?
 Comment below so we can answer them for you!